Say goodbye to plastic tat with this year’s top luxury Christmas crackers

 Give your festive lunch an upgrade with these fancy table decorations

-Christmas crackers are a fun tradition that date back to 1847, but if you’re looking to swap the flimsy plastic toy fillings for something a little more extravagant, then you’ll want to invest in one of the best luxury Christmas crackers.
+Christmas crackers are a fun tradition that dates back to 1847.
+But if you’re looking to swap the flimsy plastic toy fillings for something a little more extravagant, then you’ll want to invest in one of the best luxury Christmas crackers.

 Yes, they’re a little more pricey, but what you’ll get is a beautiful-looking decoration for your table, with high-quality gifts that you’ll actually want to keep or use.